Phone Number Validation Methods

 Cons:

-• Does not provide additional details about the number or subscriber
+It does not provide additional details about the number or subscribers.

 (What we do)

 Real-time phone number validation is done by pinging the data used by the switch of the phone number provided to check if phone number is active / connected.
-It also makes use of telecommunications data to provide information such as whether the number is a mobile or landline, and the name of the carrier.
-This method combines the speed of the database method with the accuracy of the line test making it an effective option.
+It also uses telecommunications data to provide information, such as whether the number is a mobile or landline and the carrier’s name.
+This method combines the speed of the database method with the accuracy of the line test, making it an effective option.

 Pros: